sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 M0sense can be burned by dragging and dropping firmware to u-disk.

-Hold BOOT key, then click RST key once, a removable disk is shown in computer.
+Hold BOOT key, then click RESET key once, a removable disk is shown in computer.

 ![m0sense_udisk](./../../../zh/maixzero/sense/assets/start/m0sense_udisk.jpg)